JoelLigma/Basic-Text-Analysis-with-R/README.md

 - Create a Term Document Matrix
 - Report descriptive stats on words and generate a word cloud
 - Conduct a k-means cluster of the words and identify words that occur in first two clusters and interpret what these clusters mean
-- Submit 1 page executive summary of the results of this analysis, processing steps and what you learned from the analysis.
+- Write a 1-page executive summary of the results of this analysis, processing steps and what you learned from the analysis.

 Date: Nov 2019